rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 Create a **New Application Project** in Vitis as before, but set it as a blank C++ application and not Hello World.
 Add your software code in Vitis and build.
 The debugging tools are similar to the Eclipse IDE in that you can set breakpoints and view the machine code in Disassembly view.

 Assuming the hardware is connected via remote hw_server, you will need to open up a second terminal into that server.
-Set up minicom and connect to the board via UART (you will need a UART-to-USB connection in addition to the JTAG-to-USB connection) over 115200 baud, 8N1 and clear out modem settings A through H. This will typically be over `/dev/ttyUSB0` or some increment thereof.
+Set up minicom and connect to the board via UART (you will need a UART-to-USB connection in addition to the JTAG-to-USB connection) over 115200 baud, 8N1 and clear out modem settings A through H. This is typically `/dev/ttyUSB0` or some increment thereof.
 Any print outputs triggered by the C++ code in Vitis will be displayed over this terminal.
 Continue to modify code, rebuild the Application Project, and run as needed.

 ---